jmacglashan/decisions_and_dragons/content/posts/q_learning_discrete_only.md

 1. probably increasing the compute time for both training (you’re doing optimization in the inner loop of an optimization algorithm!) and inference/acting; and
 2. only going to end up with an approximate max anyway which, depending on details, may get stuck in local optima.[^2]

-[^2]: Unless your Q-function is convex on the actions or has some other really convenient, but restrictive, properties.
+[^2]: Unless your Q-function is convex over the actions or has some other really convenient, but restrictive, properties.

 That’s not to say those approaches can’t be successful, but it’s a fairly significant deviation from the classic Q-learning algorithm that will affect the solution conept the algorithm finds.
 I'll let you decided whether to still call algorithms that use these modifications Q-learning.

 Personally, I prefer actor-critic methods for continuous actions since they do not suffer this same problem.
 And if you want an actor-critic method that is quite similar to Q-learning, you may want to consider [DDPG](https://arxiv.org/abs/1509.02971), [TD3](https://arxiv.org/abs/1802.09477v3), or [SAC](https://arxiv.org/abs/1801.01290).
 If you want to learn more about how DDPG (and largely TD3) works, you may want to see [my post](../ddpg_grad/) on its policy gradient derivation.

 [^1]: Okay, _nothing_ is actually continuous in computers.
 Computer numbers are actually discrete and we just use clever discrete encodings like float32 to represent a large (but finite!) set of fractional values.
 But there's still a hell of lot of possible values that you wouldn't want to enumerate!
 Like, over 4 billion.
-And that's if you only have _one_ continuous action.
+And that's if you only have _one_ continuous action dimension.